The reason you’re so likely to be asked about teamwork is that Medicine is a team sport.

-You will work with so many different people in the ‘multi-disciplinary team’ you hear so much about.
-It is important to recognise this and address it in your interview.
+You will work with many different people in the ‘multi-disciplinary team’ you hear so much about.
+It’s important to recognise this and address it in your interview.

 When you talk about your teamwork skills, you need to share examples of this.
 Can you think of a time when you worked well within a team – and did that have a positive outcome?
-Perhaps you saw great teamwork during your work experience, and can talk about the impact of that?
+Perhaps you observed great teamwork during your work experience, and can talk about the impact of that?

 Loading More Content